 The fire alarm device for this workplace consists of: Alarm call points are located: The assembly point is located: Action in the event of a fire or explosion: The following action is to be taken in the event of a fire or explosion occurring: Raise the alarm.
 If you are not near an alarm device shout "FIRE" and give the location.
 Inform 3.
 Put the fire out if that is possible without putting yourself in danger/report your presence to Full details of the incident are to be passed to as soon as possible.
 Action in the event of discovering a bomb (real or hoax): The following action is to be taken in the event of a bomb (real or hoax) being discovered or threatened: Raise the alarm.
 If you are not near an alarm device shout "FIRE".
-Inform 3.
-Report your presence to at the assembly point.
+Inform who will summon the Police by telephone and inform anyone else in the building.
+3. Report your presence to at the assembly point.
 Full details of the incident are to be passed to as soon as possible.
 Action on hearing the alarm: On hearing the emergency alarm the following action is to be taken: Evacuate the premises quickly and quietly.
 Do not wait to finish a phone call or to collect personal belongings.
 Report your presence to Summoning the Fire Brigade: